soh-i/cligb/README.md

 	* `$ clidb --query foxp2 --bams ... --gtf gene.gtf --plot gb.pdf`
 * Support more query types
 * Error handling
-* Suport to create AnnotationTrack from data do not bundle TxDb.* in Bioconductor packages, for example, miRBase or user-generated GTF/GFF/TSV format.
+* Support to create AnnotationTrack from data is not provided as  TxDb.* in Bioconductor packages, for example, miRBase or user-generated GTF/GFF/TSV format.
 * More faster and faster to use cache mechanism